movio/icfp-2014/code/README.md

 Trai is a bit biased towards Lambda-Man.
 He changes his mind every 5 steps and alternates between picking a direction randomly or following Lambda-Man.
 In fright mode he behaves the same as Jai and Kai.

-## Compiling GCC/labels

-The "compiler" is pretty straightforward.
-It's in the code/scala-gcc-labels directory.
-The project can be built with SBT.
-Navigate to the root directory of the source (i.e., code/scala-gcc-labels) and run these commands:

-  sbt compile
-  sbt test

-It takes a single .gccr file as the argument and prints the .gcc output to stdout.
-For example,

-  sbt "run src/main/resources/world.gccr"

-Note that the "run" command and the path to the file should be passed to sbt as one parameter.
-Alternative, you can load SBT and type in the sbt prompt:

-  sbt> run src/main/resources/world.gccr

-## Helper Functions

-A set of common utility functions that operate on lists were implemented to make things easier for us to write the AI by hand.
-You can find these in code/scala-gcc-labels/src/main/resources/list.gccr.
-We started with `fold-left` and went on from there.